Masturbation in marriage happens all the time.

 Figuring Things Out

 Sometimes a wife has a hard time figuring out how to have an orgasm with her husband.
 The longer they try, the more pressure she feels, and the less likely she is to get there.
-A loving husband can gracefully encourage his wife to spend time by herself discovering how her body works.
+A loving husband can gracefully encourage his wife to spend time discovering how her body works.
 When she figures it out, she can show him, and teach him and they can enjoy it together.